jaredszajkowski/trace-data-pipeline/README.md

 1. Login to RCC.
 2. Clone the repository to your home directory.
 3. Create the `.env` file (example provided in `.env.example`).
+4. Create virtual environment and install dependencies (if not using the virtual environment provided in the `sbatch` files).
-4. Create `.pgpass` file for WRDS access, by running:
+5. Create `.pgpass` file for WRDS access, by running:

 ```bash
 $ module load python/3.11.9